-As we will discuss in more detail below, at the core of our approach is the idea that, working with dancers, we can develop a deeper understanding of how to cultivate kinesthetic relations between humans and non-familiar, abstract robot bodies.
-Our research, in particular, explores the two concepts of corporeal literacy [10] and kinesthetic empathy [11], [12].
-The concept of corporeal literacy affords a perspective that recognizes the novelty of new embodied experiences while understanding that our bodies are cultured to both perform and perceive "in some ways rather than others" [10].
+As we will discuss in more detail below, at the core of our approach is the idea that, working with choreographers and dancers, we can develop a deeper understanding of how to cultivate kinesthetic relations between humans and non-familiar, abstract robot bodies.
+Our research puts forward an enactive approach to socializing robots and explores the concepts of corporeal literacy [3] and kinesthetic empathy [22, 16].
+The concept of corporeal literacy affords a perspective that recognizes the novelty of new embodied experiences while understanding that our bodies are cultured to both perform and perceive "in some ways rather than others" [3].
 The interdisciplinary concept of kinesthetic empathy explores the affective potential of movement and, with it, our innate capacity to kinesthetically perceive other bodies.
-It is "a movement across and between bodies, which, in an artistic situation, can have affective impact with potential to change modes of perception and ways of knowing" [11].
-This powerful connection has also been explored in interactions with objects and environments [11], [12].
+It is "a movement across and between bodies, which, in an artistic situation, can have affective impact with potential to change modes of perception and ways of knowing" [22].
+This powerful connection has also been explored in interactions with objects and environments [22, 16].